rami3l/ecn-pappl-asp/README.md

 1. Install `docker` and `docker-compose`.
 2. Run `docker compose up`.
 3. Find in the log a link that looks like `http://127.0.0.1:8888/?token=*` and access it with your browser.
+4. Please note that `~/work/` in the container is bounded to `./` in the host machine.
-4. Open a new `Python` notebook, and type your script under the `%%clingo -V0 0` cell magic.
+5. Open a new `Python` notebook, and type your script under the `%%clingo -V0 0` cell magic.
 For example:

    ```prolog
    %%clingo -V0 0